Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 Let me repeat this verbatim from the paper again, cause this is BIG.

-Colostrum…is at least 3 times more effective than vaccination to prevent flu..”
+Colostrum…is AT LEAST 3 times more effective than vaccination to prevent flu.”

 This paper only studied the relationship of colostrum or vaccination to the flu virus, however, I think some reasonable assumptions can be made about colostrum after reading these findings and understanding why colostrum works.